ray-project/ray/doc/source/train/user-guides/persistent-storage.rst

   See :ref:`train-checkpointing` for a detailed guide on how to set up checkpointing.
 - **Post-experiment analysis**: A consolidated location storing data from all trials is useful for post-experiment analysis such as accessing the best checkpoints and hyperparameter configs after the cluster has already been terminated.
-- **Bridge with downstream serving/batch inference tasks**: With a configured storage, you can easily access the models and artifacts to share them with others or use them in downstream tasks.
+- **Bridge with downstream serving/batch inference tasks**: You can easily access the models and artifacts to share them with others or use them in downstream tasks.